Andrettin/Wyrmsun/readme.txt

 - 2.2.6
 -----------------------------------------------------------------------

+* Units
+- Added Goblin Magnate (icon design by Jesse Crider and graphics by Jinn).

 * Upgrades
-- Added Coinage technology for the Goblins (icon design by Jesse Crider and pixel art by Jinn).
+- Added Coinage technology for the Goblins (icon design by Jesse Crider and graphics by Jinn).
 - Fixed issue which prevented siege projectile upgrades from showing up properly in the tech tree.

 -----------------------------------------------------------------------